rameshy777/fabzero/mdfiles/Project-Demo.md

 It is not always true that "All intelligents are not fools".
 Also, it is  not  true  that " All fools  are not intelligents".

-In  our day today life, we  always try  to paly  an intelligent  role.
+In  our day today life, we  always try  to play  an intelligent  role.
 But  still sometimes once a while we may be fooled by others.

 We can act intelligently  on  those  which we see, or on  those that happen in front of us.